qrefine/qrefine/README.md

 ### Quickstart

-Please install PHENIX first, see https://www.phenix-online.org/
+Please first install PHENIX, see https://www.phenix-online.org/

 Once you have PHENIX installed, cd into the modules subdirectory of Phenix:

+Then:
 ```
  git clone --recursive https://github.com/qrefine/qrefine.git
  cd qrefine
  chmod +x patch.sh
  ./patch.sh
  ```
- you may need to use sudo depending on the permissions of your PHENIX installation.
+ Note: you may need to use sudo depending on the permissions of your PHENIX installation.

  ### Run Tests